Investing in arts organizations and artists to help grow the economy in Upper Manhattan.

 Prior grantees that have failed to submit required reports to UMEZ.

 Please review the grant pages for additional eligibility requirements and restrictions that are specific to each grant category.

 The Upper Manhattan Empowerment Zone does not support organizations that discriminate on the basis of race, religion, creed, national origin, disability, handicap, age, sexual orientation, gender identity, gender expression, mental status, veteran status or any other basis prohibited by law, with respect to employment, membership, and/or provision of services.

 Cultural Investment Fund (CIF) fosters the dynamic and diverse arts scene of Upper Manhattan by awarding grants in the following five categories.
 Each category has its own eligibility, restrictions, and matching requirements, in addition to the eligibility and restrictions that apply to all applicants.
 Click a grant to find out more.

 CAPACITY, INFRASTRUCTURE, TECHNICAL ASSISTANCE and CATALYST GRANTS

-UMEZ ARTS ENGAGEMENT GRANT
+UMEZ ARTS ENGAGEMENT (UMAE) GRANT

 Below are some frequently asked questions about the Cultural Investment Fund grants program.
 Additional information on the UMEZ Arts Engagement program can be found here.